wblangdon/ntreeshape/README.md

 Formulae are often given in terms of number of internal nodes (N), rather than tree size (n, including leaf nodes, for binary trees N=(n-1)/2).
-And for trees under 10000 nodes, the actual mean and variance can be somewhat different from the asymptotic formula.
+Also for trees under 10000 nodes, the actual mean and variance can be somewhat different from the asymptotic formula.